 Where that confusion creates financial benefit for you, the holder of the trademark (whether their trademark is formally registered or not) would, in many jurisdictions, have a cause of action (could sue you).
 For companies that have registered that mark, their willingness to pay to protect that mark may be more swift and at greater cost).

-Not also that this protection applies the unauthorized use of someone else’s trademarked name, slogan, fictional character, and/or brand identity in a way that would cause a “likelihood of confusion” as to who owned the mark.
+This protection applies the unauthorized use of someone else’s trademarked name, slogan, fictional character, and/or brand identity in a way that would cause a “likelihood of confusion” as to who owned the mark.

 What could happen?